espocrm/documentation/docs/development/view.md

         // A template path, see its content.
         // The `custom` prefix indicates that the base path is `client/custom/res/templates`.
-        // See a separate article about templates. template = 'custom:test/my-custom-view'
+        // See the separate article about templates. template = 'custom:test/my-custom-view'

         // Alternatively a template content can be defined right here.